reybahl/FBLA-Quiz/README.md

 #### Login Security
 Login is safe and user information is protected.
 * In order to access the application, users can either register with their email id / password or Google Sign-int.
-  * For email-id/password, the application uses firebase authentication (https://firebase.google.com/products/auth) and passwords are not visible to any user or administrator of the application.
+  * For email-id/password, the application uses [Firebase Authentication](https://firebase.google.com/products/auth) and passwords are not visible to any user or administrator of the application.
 The passwords are stored in firebase internally and are encrypted.
   * Google Sign-in is provided by Google and users can use their Google Account to sign-in and that's very secure.
 #### Data storage
 **Please follow this link for details on Data: [Data Description and snapshot](docs/data/readme.md)**